Ven51/MyProjects/README.md

 # myprojects

-Some projects/tasks from the Coding Factory courses
+Some simple projects/tasks in algorithms